Having Trouble With Delta Flight Delays? Here’s All You Need to Know

 Have you already tried reaching out to Delta but there is still no reply, and you’re running out of patience?
 The DoNotPay app can help you with that.

 We can call their customer service and wait out the phone queue for you.
 We will make sure to connect you as soon as we get a representative on the phone.
-All you need to do to make that happen is to access our website on any browser of your choosing or download the app on your iOS device.
+All you need to do to make that happen is to access our website on any browser of your choosing.

 In case you need help with any other company that we may help you reach, make sure to check out our customer service pages.
 For help with other airlines, don’t forget to check our flight compensation hacks!